katelyn-zhao/lol-dragon-analysis/README.md

 ## Baseline Model

-Before we include all neutral objectives, let's first go back to primary focus of this analysis and the question this project is focused on: Dragons and how they effect game outcome.
+Before we include all neutral objectives, let's first go back to the primary focus of this analysis and the question this project is focused on: dragons and how they effect game outcome.

 For this model, I used a Random Forest Classifier with the following features: